sensor-dream/APIVOF/guidelines/list-info/b-packs-in-system-fedora-34.md

 <summary>binutils</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : A GNU collection of binary utilities
+Short desc    : A GNU collection of binary utilities
 URL          : https://sourceware.org/binutils
-Лицензия     : GPLv3+
+License      : GPLv3+
-Описание     : Binutils is a collection of binary utilities, including ar (for
+Descript     : Binutils is a collection of binary utilities, including ar (for
              : creating, modifying and extracting from archives), as (a family of GNU
              : assemblers), gprof (for displaying call graph profile data), ld (the
              : GNU linker), nm (for listing symbols from object files), objcopy (for